Banner Image: images: Latest News

 The Learning Collective Course

-The Learning Collective is designed for church and community members who think more deeply about living as a Christian in the modern world so that it helps them in the way they serve God in and beyond their church or community.
+The Learning Collective is designed for church members who think more deeply about living as a Christian in the modern world so that it helps them in the way they serve God in and beyond the church.
 They are practically orientated courses, delivered from a mission perspective.

 The Learning Collective is an in-person and online course (using Zoom) that requires monthly attendance for two hours.

-This course will combine independent learning with monthly gatherings.
-The monthly gatherings will allow space for discussion and debate between the course participants and facilitators.
+This course combines independent learning with monthly gatherings.
+The monthly gatherings allow space for discussion and debate between the course participants and facilitators.

 Overview

-This course will offer the opportunity for students to engage in a wide range of topics relevant to leaders today such as reflective practice, spirituality, the bible, Baptist history, mission, pastoral leadership and more.
+This course offers students the opportunity to engage in a wide range of topics relevant to leaders today such as reflective practice, spirituality, the bible, Baptist history, mission, pastoral leadership, and more.

 Course Date